faheemkodi/ridesharer/README.md

 > A basic ride-sharing API that allows users to find nearby rides that would take them to their desired location.

+> Interactive API documentation is available at http://127.0.0.1:8000/api/schema/swagger

 #### Features

 - Registered users who are traveling from A to B can create `rides` to invite others to share their ride.
 Users who creates the `ride` is the `driver`.